-Along with the BACKUP subcommand, you can specify the following options:
+Along with the BACKUP subcommand, specify the following option:

-• -s { server_name | all } or --server { server_name | all } server_name is the database server name to be backed up as specified in the BART configuration file.
+Options Description -s orserver { server_name all } server_name is the database server name to be backed up as specified in the BART configuration file.
 If all is specified, all servers are backed up.
 This option is mandatory.

-Note: If all is specified, and a connection to a database server listed in the BART configuration file cannot be opened, the backup for that database server is skipped, but the backup operation continues for the other database servers.
-See the error message table in the BACKUP section of the EDB Postgres Backup and Recovery Reference Guide for the error message that will be displayed when a database server connection fails.'
+If all is specified, and a connection to a database server listed in the BART configuration file cannot be opened, the backup for that database server is skipped, but the backup operation continues for the other database servers.

-Specify the following options only if required.
-If you do not specify any of the following options, backup is created with the default setting.
+Specify the following options as required.
+If you do not specify any of the following options, the backup is created using default settings.